Close Menu

 The modeling phase: We spent two days just watching the big kids leave school, pointing out their shoes.

-I crouched down next to him and said quietly, “Look at all those big kids.
+I crouched beside him and said quietly, “Look at all those big kids.
 See their shoes?
-They look so smart and ready to play.”
+They look so ready to play.”

 Day 2: Say It Again

-I repeated my comment: “Wow, all the students are wearing shoes today.
-They look like they’re ready for fun.”
+I kept it casual: “Wow, all the students are wearing shoes today.
+They look like they’re having so much fun.”

-Still no reaction from him.
-But I noticed he was watching the kids more carefully this time.
+No reaction.
+But this time, I noticed he was watching the other kids more closely.

-Most parents give up here.
+Most parents give up at this point.
 I almost did too.
-But I decided to try one more day.
+But I gave it one more day.

 Day 3: The Breakthrough

-On the third morning, I held out his little black sandals (the ones with the cartoon charms he likes).
-I didn’t say anything demanding.
+That morning, I held out his little black sandals, the ones with the cartoon charms he likes.
+I didn’t demand anything.
 I just offered them.

 A toddler boy standing confidently at a school gate wearing black sandals with cartoon charms after overcoming shoe refusal phase.